The Ed100 Online Academy for Student Leaders took place June 21-23, 2021. This post is the "conference brochure" for it.

 Clara Medina Maya, a former student activist themself, will join Natalie to explain California civics in a practical way, including what it takes for student voices to have influence.
 Born in Mexico and raised in the San Fernando Valley, Clara is the first in their family to graduate college and holds a B.A. in Political Science and B.A. in Sociology from the University of California Merced.

 Khan Academy is a nonprofit organization with the mission of providing a free, world-class education for anyone anywhere.
 Khan Academy's content and mastery learning platform has more than 100 million registered users from all over the world and has been localized into more than 40 languages.

-Sal Khan, the founder of Khan Academy, holds three degrees from MIT and an MBA from Harvard.
+Sal Khan holds three degrees from MIT and an MBA from Harvard.
 He has been profiled by 60 Minutes, was the only nonprofit leader ever profiled on the cover of Forbes and was recognized as one of TIME's 100 Most Influential People in the World.
 His thought-provoking presentation at the inaugural Ed100 Academy for Student Leaders in 2020 was one of the highest-rated sessions of the conference.

 As a student leader, will your voice be heard, or will you be dismissed?
-Credibility matters.
 When you know your stuff, you are harder to ignore.
-In this session, Carrie Hahnel will give you a nuts-and-bolts rundown of the tools and data sources that can make you an insider.
+In this popular session, Carrie Hahnel delivered a nuts-and-bolts rundown of the tools and data sources that can make you an insider.

 The UC Scout program might be the best-kept secret in California's public education system.
 High school students, counselors and teachers need to know about it.